Smart, simple, and sustainable

-Emerson College is committed to sustainability and environmental best practices across campus.
-Emerson’s new buildings are built to strict environmental standards and our existing buildings are regularly upgraded.
+Emerson College is committed to sustainable design and environmental best practices across its campus infrastructure.
+Our new buildings are built to strict environmental standards and our existing buildings are regularly upgraded.
 Located in the famous theater district alongside the Boston Common gardens, Emerson’s buildings retain historic charm while being the some of the greenest in the neighborhood.